How to append a dataframe in Python

 1 6 NaN 8.0

-- For any column that doesn't exist in one of the original DataFrames, pandas fills the missing spots with
+- For columns that exist in one DataFrame but not the other, pandas fills the missing spots with

 Resetting index with ignore_index=True